Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/_index.md

         The rate-limiting policies to use for retrieving and incrementing the limits.
 Available values are:
         - `local`: Counters are stored locally in-memory on the node.
-        - `cluster`: Counters are stored in the Kong datastore and shared across the nodes.
+        - `cluster`: Counters are stored in the Kong data store and shared across the nodes.
         - `redis`: Counters are stored on a Redis server and shared across the nodes.